ShivamGaurUQ/Sentiment-Analysis-of-Amazon-product-reviews/README.md

 - Three options are available in the drop-down box:
 1. Analyze each model: Displays ROC curve, Accuracy and
 2. Predict rating for New Review: Predicts the rating of the new customer review provided in the text box.
-3. Compare Models: Displays a bar graph of accuracy of all the models.
+3. Compare Models: Displays a plot comparing accuracy of all the models.
  Precision, Recall and F-
  Measure for each model.
 The model for analysis can be chosen further from the new dropdown box.